kennethlynne/generator-angular-xl/README.md

 ## Available Grunt tasks

 `grunt server` to run a test server with live reload.
-`grunt test` to run tests once (`karma start` to run tests coninously and rerun tests on file change) `grunt changelog` - bumps version numbers in `bower.json` and `package.json` and creates a changelog based on your commit history using [these](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit) conventions
+`grunt test` to run tests once (for continous integration) `karma start` to run tests coninously and rerun tests on file change `grunt changelog` - bumps version numbers in `bower.json` and `package.json` and creates a changelog based on your commit history using [these](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit) conventions

 The following commands will build the application into the `/dist` folder.